jmendozacu/magento1-plugin/readme.txt

 Magento 1

 Note: this module has been tested only with Magento 1 Community Edition, it may not work as intended with Magento 1 Enterprise Edition.
-You also need to install omnipay via composer.

 Installation
 Create folders local and Mage if not there